connor-prinster/microbadges/platform-badge/demonstrateFiles/demonstrateGitProficiency.md

 # Demonstrate Git Proficiency

+## Tasks:
-## Tasks:'* Install and configure Git on your local development machine
+* Install and configure Git on your local development machine

 * Initialize a new repository